CDMayberry/Reflyn/README.md

 # Reflyn
 A code-gen library built around Roslyn, based on Jonathan de Halleux's Refly library.
+Intended to be a simple and concise API for code generation of C#.

 ## Source
 The Code Project article for the original Refly can be found [here](https://www.codeproject.com/Articles/6283/Refly-makes-the-CodeDom-er-life-easier).